MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-in-office-365.md

 You can get dedicated toll and toll-free phone numbers for your conferencing bridges in one of three ways:

 - **Use the Teams admin center.** For some countries/regions, you can get numbers for your conference bridges using the Teams admin center.
-See [Getting service phone numbers](./getting-service-phone-numbers.md).
+See [Get service phone numbers](./getting-service-phone-numbers.md).

 - **Port your existing numbers.** You can port or transfer existing numbers from your current service provider or phone carrier to Microsoft 365. for more information on porting existing numbers, see [Transfer phone numbers to Teams](phone-number-calling-plans/transfer-phone-numbers-to-teams.md) or [Manage phone numbers for your organization](manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md).